thinkful-ei20/bonus-kid-app-client/client/README.md

 This is how the dashboard looks for parents and children.
 There are cards with the child's avatar and the progress of their tasks.
 The parent dashboard will load all the linked child accounts.
-The child dash board will only display the child's card.
+The child dashboard will only display the child's card.
 Parents will be able to approve, delete, edit and assign tasks from here.
 The children can submit tasks for approval.
 ```